technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 5 -Creating a narrative with Copilot for Power BI.md

 # Creating a narrative with Copilot for Power BI

+**Objective** - In this Lab, you will create a Narrative in both Power Bi Service and Descktop

 ## Task 1 – Creating a Narrative in Power BI service

 In the Power BI service, you need to be in an appropriate workspace to see the Narratives with Copilot visual button in the Visualizations pane.
 The Copilot visual button is the same as the old narratives visual button

 1. The **Narrative** visual needs content to summarize, so in the Power BI service, select the **OneLake data hub** from the left navigation